nkzw-tech/eslint-config/README.md

 Use this configuration if these principles resonate with you:

-- **Error, Never Warn:** People tend to ignore warnings.
-There is little value in only warning about potentially problematic code patterns.
-Either it's an issue or not.
-Errors force the developer to address the problem either by fixing it or explicitly disabling the role in that location.
+- **Error, Never Warn:** Warnings are noise and get ignored.
+Either it's an issue, or it isn't.
+This config forces developers to fix problems or explicitly disable the rule with a comment.
-- **Strict, consistent code style:** If there are multiple ways of doing something, or there is a new language construct or best practice, this configuration will suggest the most strict and consistent solution.
+- **Strict, Consistent Code Style:** When multiple approaches exist, this configuration enforces the strictest, most consistent code style, preferring modern language features and best practices.
-- **Prevent Bugs:** Problematic patterns such as `instanceof` are not allowed.
-This forces developers to choose more robust patterns.
-This configuration disallows usage of `console` or `test.only` so that you don't end up with unintended logging in production or CI failures.
-If you want to log to the console in your production app, use another function that calls `console.log` to distinguish between debug logs and intentional logs.
+- **Prevent Bugs:** Problematic patterns such as `instanceof` are not allowed, forcing developers to choose more robust patterns.
+Debug-only code such as `console.log` or `test.only` are disallowed to avoid accidental CI failures or unintended logging in production.
-- **Fast:** Slow rules are avoided if possible.
-For example, it is recommended to use the fast `noUnusedLocals` check in TypeScript instead of the `no-unused-vars` rules.
+- **Fast:** Slow rules are avoided.
+For example, TypeScript's `noUnusedLocals` check is preferred over `no-unused-vars`.
-- **Don't get in the way:** Rules that get in the way or are too [subjective](https://github.com/airbnb/javascript) are disabled.
-Rules with autofixers are preferred over rules without them.
+- **Don't get in the way:** [Subjective or overly opinionated rules](https://github.com/airbnb/javascript) (e.g. style preferences) are disabled.
+Autofixable rules are preferred to reduce friction and save time.

 ## Included Plugins & Rules